tslim/concepts/concepts/software-development.md

 # Software Development

-Everything about building and deploying software effectively.
+Concepts and approaches on building and deploying software effectively.

 - [[accelerate-book]]
 - [[agile]]